Unit XI. Healing

 Problems in our own psycho-spiritual dynamics almost inevitably spill over

-just acquaintances.
-We have already discussed projection which is a
+or just acquaintances.
+We have already discussed projection which

-primary cause of poor relations, but there are numerous others.
-Almost
+is a primary cause of poor relations, but there are numerous others.

-all are due to ego’s efforts at control.
-Some power issues show up as
+Almost all are due to ego’s efforts at control.
+Some power issues

-and argumentive discord.
-The inner judge manifests as criticism, comparisons,
+patriarchy and argumentive discord.
+The inner judge manifests as criticism,

 Insecurity and jealousy may lead to betrayal, possessiveness or excessive

-The inner child must be acknowledged and protected in its vulnerability.
+Self.
+The inner child must be acknowledged and protected

 Now let us look at what the healed individual would be like.